stevejbickley/UWA_Workshop_AI_in_Science/README.md

 # How Can I Use AI to Help My Academic Research?
 Research Skills Workshop | ARC Training Centre for Behavioural Insights for Technology Adoption

-Facilitator: Dr. Steve BickleyDate: 17 April 2025Location: UWA (University of Western Australia)
+Facilitator: Dr. Steve Bickley  |  Date: 28 April 2025 | Location: UWA (University of Western Australia)

 ## Overview